The rest of the 100 (in alphabetical order): Richard Osborn, Telus Ventures

 Earlier, Osborn co-founded venture capital fund Greenstone Venture Partners in 1998 and non-profit investment organisation Social Venture Partners in 2001.

 As an experienced venture investor, he has two of the most powerful attributes required – experience in deal-making across a wide sweep of disruptive technologies and a strong network.
+This has helped deliver exits, such as this year’s sale of US-based cybersecurity technology provider Zenedge to Oracle for an undisclosed size.

 From an impressive base, therefore, Osborn has quickly made his mark in a company that, almost uniquely among Canadian corporations, has taken venturing seriously.